The Loft (film): Plot

-Six months later, Mimi and Marty are reconciled, Philip is facing trial for manslaughter, and Chris is divorced, sharing custody of his children.
-He runs into Ann after leaving a bar, and she asks if he needs the loft key, that he had given her for them to meet up.
-Chris mentions the key would not work as Vincent now lives at the loft, since it was all his wife left him with from their divorce.
-Chris mentions that he heard Ann left the city councilman, one of her clients as a prostitute, and she replies that he was not the only thing she gave up, implying that she's no longer in that line of work.
-Ann asks Chris if he would like to grab a cup of coffee with her as the scene fades away.

 Cast

 Production

 On June 6, 2011, principal photography began in New Orleans.
 After a few weeks, filming moved to the studios in Brussels, Belgium.
 Production wrapped up on July 27, 2011.

 Release

 After several delays, Open Road finally released The Loft on January 30, 2015, in the United States, with a wide release in 1,841 screens.

 Reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 14% based on 42 reviews, with an average rating of 3.1/10.
 The website's critics consensus reads, "Populated with characters as unpleasant as its sleazy storyline, The Loft is uninhabitable for all but the least demanding erotic thriller fans."
 On Metacritic, the film has a score of 24 out of 100 based on 11 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film a grade of "B−" on an A+ to F scale.

 J.R.
 Jones of the Chicago Reader wrote: "The twisty plot translates to any culture where swinging-dick businessmen cheat on their wives — which is to say, any culture."
 Jim Lane of the Sacramento News & Review wrote that "the solution is both simple and complicated, and quite satisfying".
 Jason Best of Movie Talk writes: "The plotting gets too clever by half towards the end, but with striking support from Rachael Taylor and Isabel Lucas this remains a slick and stylish whodunit."
 Frank Scheck of The Hollywood Reporter praised the cinematography and said that "the film could well serve to encourage both extramarital affairs and the sale of upscale loft apartments".
 Joe Leydon for Variety writes: "Still, there can be no denying the interest and suspense Van Looy and scripter Wesley Strick generate during the opening scenes as they set the plot mechanics into motion."
 Roger Moore for Tribune News Service called the film well-cast and said that Schoenaerts "provides some fireworks and the old-fashioned theatricality of it might appeal to some — even Hitchcock himself".